 Key factors include workload (both excessive and insufficient work); lack of participation and control in the workplace; monotonous or unpleasant tasks; role ambiguity or conflict; lack of recognition at work; inequity; poor interpersonal relationships; poor working conditions; poor leadership and communication; conflicting home and work demands.

 Whilst the workplace can contribute positively to a person’s mental health, it may also exacerbate an existing problem, or may contribute to the development of a mental health problem.
-Employers should put in place programmes to promote the mental health of workers and to ensure that mental health problems are recognised early and treated effectively.
+Employers should put in place programmes to promote this to workers and to ensure that mental problems are recognised early and treated effectively.

 Like physical disorders mental and brain disorders vary in severity.
 There are those that are: Transient (like an acute stress disorder); Periodic (like bipolar disorder, characterised by periods of exaggerated elation followed by periods of depression); Long-lasting and progressive (like Alzheimer’s disease).Other conditions include: Schizophrenia; Dementia; Depressive disorder; Obsessive compulsive disorder; Panic disorder; Post traumatic stress disorder.